 About the course

-- the course is delivered in a series of intensive week-long modules based in Oxford, so that time away from work is kept to a minimum;
+- is delivered in a series of intensive week-long modules based in Oxford, so that time away from work is kept to a minimum;

-- the course allows students to choose advanced modules based on, and write an academic dissertation in, an area of relevance to their career;
+- allows you to choose advanced modules based on, and write an academic dissertation in, an area of relevance to your career;

-- the course content is regularly updated to reflect the ever-changing industry and keep the material relevant;
+- regularly updates its content to reflect the ever-changing industry and keep the material relevant;

-- the course is taught by a panel of world-leading academics and industrial practitioners; and
+- is taught by a panel of world-leading academics and industrial practitioners; and

 Modules are taught through a series of lectures, practical sessions, guided reading, guest lectures and course assignments.